Portfolio-Allan-Rolle/100AngularChallenges/README.md

 35. Build a button group / toggle component and display selected option on click.
 36. Create a banner with text centered and merge the background with the text.
 37. Build a scale directive that scales an element to 1.25x its size.
+38. Build a snackbar component that takes a message and add a fade in/out animation from the bottom.